-Selected soil samples will be analyzed for TCL volatiles, TCL semivolatiles, and TPH on an accelerated laboratory turnaround time.
-Samples collected from these locations will also be analyzed for total metals (Toxic Pollutants only; routine laboratory turnaround time).
-All other samples will be analyzed for TCL volatiles, TCL semivolatiles, and total metals (Toxic Pollutants only) on a routine laboratory turnaround time.
+Four soil samples will be analyzed for TCL volatiles, semivolatiles, and TPH on an accelerated laboratory turnaround time.
+Samples collected from these locations will also be analyzed for TAL metals (routine laboratory turnaround time).
+All other samples will be analyzed for TCL volatiles, semivolatiles, and TAL metals on a routine laboratory turnaround time.
 Note that surface samples will be collected from just below ground surface to 12 inches and subsurface samples will be collected just above the water table.
 A third sample from each boring may also be submitted for analysis if evidence of contamination (i.e., visual or by monitoring instrument) is noted.